 - 3. Children with an unequivocal professional recommendation from, for example, a doctor, school medical officer or educational psychologist, that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
 Such recommendations must be made in writing to the Cornwall Council School Admissions Team and must give full supporting reasons. - 4.
 Children with siblings who will still be attending the preferred school at the time of their admission. - 6.
-All other children (using the tie-breakers as defined later in this document as necessary).
+All other children according to the distance of their home to the school.
+Children who live closest to the school will be given priority.